Tencent/ncnn/docs/how-to-use-and-FAQ/build-minimal-library.md

 ### drop optimized kernel not used

 * Modify the source code under `ncnn/src/layer/arm/` to delete unnecessary optimized kernels or replace them with empty functions.
-* You can also drop layers and related optimized kernels by `-DWITH_LAYER_ABSVAL=OFF` as mentioned above.
+* You can also drop layers and related optimized kernels by `-DWITH_LAYER_absval=OFF` as mentioned above.

 ### drop operators from BinaryOp UnaryOp